Introduction to Sole Proprietorship vs LLC

 Head to Head Comparison of Sole Proprietorship vs LLC (Infographics)

-Below are the top 9 difference between Sole Proprietorship vs LLC
+Below are the top 9 differences between Sole Proprietorship and LLC:

 Key Differences Between Sole Proprietorship vs LLC

-Let us discuss some of the major key differences between Sole Proprietorship vs LLC
+Let us discuss some of the major key differences between Sole Proprietorship and LLC

-- Sole proprietorship has full control over the business.
+- A sole proprietorship has full control over the business.
 You are the complete owner so all the decision is dependent on the person.
 There are no rules to be followed in terms of taking and decisions or implementing new changes.
-How to use the available assets and the resources are completely based on the person’s will.
+How to use the available assets and resources is completely based on the person’s will.
 LLC has multiple owners so decisions need to take accordingly.
 Along with this LLC can hire a third party for further work.
 For managing resources in LLC, everyone’s concern is taken.

-- A sole proprietorship is comparatively less in terms of cost compared to the LLC.
-Just initial license and few fees are a necessity for starting any sole proprietorship.
-In legal terms for LLC company has to register its name for state and central and also has to pay annual fees.
+- A sole proprietorship is comparatively less in terms of cost compared to an LLC.
+Just an initial license and few fees are a necessity for starting any sole proprietorship.
+In legal terms for an LLC company has to register its name for state and central and also has to pay annual fees.
 Setting up cost can go around $1000 for LLC.

 - Why one is running a sole proprietorship one does not have to worry about what is its personal assets and liabilities and what is the company’s assets and liabilities.
 In terms of the law, both are the same.
 As the company belongs to the person only.
 In LLC there is a separate distinguish between personal and the company’s funds and liability.
 Even if the company fails to fulfill and meet the debt.
 Personal assets won’t be under any kind of risk.
 Adding one’s personal assets or liabilities to the company can increase legal issues in the future However one had to keep a detailed and separate record for both of them.